- On the iOS device, go to Settings.

 Choosing Delete will delete any current contacts, calendar and notes on your phone and replace with your MIT Exchange contacts, calendar and notes.

-- If you want to edit your Signature for outgoing email on your mobile device, from the Home screen select Settings > Mail, Contacts, and Calendars (repeat steps 1 & 2 of these instructions) and then scroll to Signature.
+- If you want to edit your Signature for outgoing email on your mobile device, from the Home screen select Settings > Mail and then scroll to Signature.

 |If you need to see emails beyond the 30 day limitation, using Exchange via IMAP is a viable solution.|